 TBLTourism and its partners will develop a social enterprise hotel in the Municipality of Loiza with the mission of harnessing the power of tourism for positive social, environmental, and economic impact.
 This hotel will create one of the first lodging offerings in Loiza, establish a formalized meeting space for the community, and develop a tourism curriculum and hands-on training for Interamericana University students.
 The hotel will consist of 32 eco-cabanas and will create 155 temporary development jobs, 25 permanent hotel jobs, and 20 internship opportunities.
 All profits from the hotel will be directed to the TBL Foundation, an implementing and grant making organization focused on economic development, education and the environment in Loiza and throughout Puerto Rico.

-Q3-Q4 2019: Secure remaining debt and sponsor equity investment
+1) Secure project funding stack of grants, debt and sponsor equity

-Q4 2020: Pre-opening handover process from development, marketing launch, recruiting, training, operational purchasing, community integration
+3) Pre-opening handover process, marketing launch, recruiting, training, community integration

 The municipality of Loiza is located just outside of San Juan on the northeast coast of Puerto Rico and is home to 30,000 residents.
 The area is the heart of Puerto Rico’s Afro-Caribbean community and is the birth place of prominent Puerto Rican music and dance such as Bomba and Plena; however, the area has faced significant socio-economic challenges.
 According to the US Census 2017 American Community Survey, approximately 51.7% of Loiza’s residents live below the poverty line.
 Although the neighboring municipality of San Juan has seen continuous economic development and success both before and after Hurricane Maria, Loiza remains relatively underdeveloped.
 As a result, there are few employment opportunities.
 Furthermore, although the culture of Loiza is strong and the communities are tight knit there are limited social programs, investment by foundations and non-profits, dedicated education offerings, or formal community meeting spaces.